 Some laptops claim up to 50 days of ‘standby time’ with open files and other data kept safe in the memory.
 Though you can expect a longer battery life in sleep mode, the exact times claimed should be viewed with caution in terms of how they’ll stand up in a real life situation.

 Getting the most out of your laptop battery

-- Check your power setting – your laptop should automatically switch to a power saving option when you’re running on battery but it’s worth checking.
-In Windows 7 or Vista check you’re not on a ‘High performance’ option in the Power Options settings – this can be used when using a power point but if you’re using the battery ‘Balanced’ or ‘Power Saver’ are more suitable, though the latter may affect overall performance.
+- Check your power setting – Your laptop should automatically switch to a power saving option when you’re running on battery but it’s worth checking.
+In Windows 7 or 8 check you’re not on a ‘High performance’ option in the Power Options settings.
+If you’re using the battery ‘Balanced’ or ‘Power Saver’ are more suitable, though the latter may affect overall performance.

 - Lower the screen brightness – This will reduce the rate of your battery’s power consumption.
 Brightness buttons will be marked with a sun icon.